Earning

 From Beginner to Black Belt

 The Design Dojo uses a unique points-based system of assessment.
-The goal is to exceed 1000pts - and earn your Design Dojo Black Belt.

-There are 4 ways to earn points:
+There are 5 ways to earn points:

-2. Pro Projects
+3. Pro Projects

-(4 per semester, 200pts/each)
+(4 per semester, 200pts/each project)

-3. Mastery Challenges
+4. Mastery Challenges

-(Your choice,10 to 40pts/each)
+(Your choice,10 to 40pts/independent)

-4. Dojo Disposition
+5. Dojo Disposition

 A Personalized Point Path

-While the WIP Check-In and Pro Project assignment have fixed deadlines and criteria, you are encouraged to develop solutions based on your personal interest and style.
+With each design project you are encouraged to develop solutions based on your personal interest and style.

 A few important notes on Mastery Challenges: